MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 From model training to deployment - an introduction to the SmartPredictor object
 ================================================================================

-Shapash provide a SmartPredictor Object to make prediction and local explainability for operational needs in deployment context.
-It gives a simple synthetic explanation from your model predictions results.
-SmartPredictor allows users to configure the summary to adapt to it to its use.
+Shapash provides a SmartPredictor Object to make prediction and local explainability for operational needs in deployment context.
+It gives a summary of the local explanation of your prediction.
+SmartPredictor allows users to configure the summary to suit their use.
 It is an object dedicated to deployment, lighter than SmartExplainer Object with additionnal consistency checks.
 SmartPredictor can be used with an API or in batch mode.

 This tutorial provides more information to help you getting started with the SmartPredictor Object of Shapash.